Callechelys springeri

-The Ridgefin eel (Callechelys springeri) is an eel in the family Ophichthidae (worm/snake eels).
+Callechelys springeri, the ridgefin eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Isaac Ginsburg in 1951, originally under the genus Gordiichthys.
 It is a marine, tropical eel which is known from the eastern Gulf of Mexico, in the western Atlantic Ocean.
 It dwells at a depth range of 22 to 36 m.
 Males can reach a maximum total length of 80.1 cm.